-I have been exploring Scotland through backpacking, mountaineering sailing and sea kyaking for the last 20 years with a growing interest in cycle touring and hill running.
+I have been exploring Scotland through backpacking, mountaineering sailing and sea kayaking for the last 20 years with a growing interest in cycle touring and hill running.

 My interests have always been interwoven with my work and jobs have included:

-Working as a trekking guide throughout Scotland but with the odd foray abroad to Africa, China and the Himalaya;
+Working as a trekking guide throughout Scotland but with the odd foray abroad to Africa, China and the Himalayas;

 I am also a qualified Ambulance Technician.